python/cpython/Doc/library/os.rst

 .. function:: reload_environ()

-   Update :data:`os.environ` and :data:`os.environb` with changes to the environment made by :func:`os.putenv`, by :func:`os.unsetenv`, or made outside Python in the same process.
+   Update :data:`os.environ` and :data:`os.environb` with changes to the current process environment made by :func:`os.putenv`, by :func:`os.unsetenv`, or made outside Python in the same process.

+   This function is not thread safe.
+Calling it while the environment is modified in other thread has undefined behavior.
+Reading from :data:`os.environ` or calling :func:`os.getenv` during reloading can return empty result.

    .. versionadded:: 3.14